matthewkp/EzCleanUpVersions/README.md

 # eZ Clean Up Versions Script
 This script will remove old versions of all contents for eZ Platform.

-Works on eZ Platform version > 1.6 as it uses the new PermissionResolver service introduced in ezpublish-kernel v6.6.

 ## versions
 Branch v1 & Tags 1.x : eZ Platform v1.x